anza-xyz/solana-pay/SPEC.md

 #### PUT Request

+The PUT request is used to send the results of signing the message back to the server.
 The wallet must make an HTTP `PUT` JSON request to the URL with a body of
 ```json
 {"account":"<account>","state":"<state>","signature":"<signature>"}
 ```

-The `<account>` value must be the base58-encoded public key of an account that may sign the data.
+The `<account>` value must be the base58-encoded public key of the account that signed the message.
 The `<state>` value must be the unmodifed UTF-8-encoded `<state>` value from the response of the preceeding POST request.
-The `<signature>` The <signature> value is the base-58 encoded signature from signing the <data> field with the users private key.
+The `<signature>` value is the base-58 encoded signature from signing the `<data>` field with the users private key.

 The wallet should make the request with an [Accept-Encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding), and the application should respond with a [Content-Encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) for HTTP compression.